MaryHanson11/codepath_prework/README.md

 ## Notes

 This was my first time using swift, so it felt unfamiliar and the creation process was slow.
-However, it was a really rewarding and cool to see the final product.
+However, it was really rewarding and cool to see the final product.
 I'm excited to learn the language.

 ## License